 In 2018, I saw a gap for a new kind of market organiser, who wants to help serve local communities with the best artisan and local produce stalls, whilst giving traders the best opportunities to showcase and sell quality handmade goods.
-Worker Bee Markets will always prioritise maker/traders as we want our customers to meet the maker where possible.
+Worker Bee Markets will always prioritise traders who make their own products as we want our customers to meet the maker where possible.
 We’ll also prioritise really local makers and support new makers starting out.

-Six years on, the markets bring a mix of brand new makers, dipping their toes in the artisan market scene, seasoned passionate traders who make this their full time career and talented hobbyists who are spreading their love of fresh food and handmade crafts.
+Our events bring a mix of brand new makers, dipping their toes in the handmade market scene, seasoned passionate traders who make this their full time career and talented hobbyists who are spreading their love of fresh food and handmade crafts.

 2024 MARKETS

-We’ll be back in Reddish at Broadstone Mill on the last Saturday of the month from March – October, with the popular Festive Family Fun Day in November.
-We’re also running regular themed seasonal markets on Edgeley and every other month in Bramhall as well as two special events in Hazel Grove later in the year, thanks to support from Stockport Council.
+We were back in Reddish at Broadstone Mill on the last Saturday of the month from March – October, with the popular Festive Family Fun Day in November cancelled.
+We also ran regular themed seasonal markets on Edgeley, though the April event was cancelled and every other month in Bramhall as well as one special event in Hazel Grove later in the year.

-We’re back at the Seashell Trust in Cheadle Hulme for their popular Seashell Shine Fun Day and we’ve been invited to run the walled garden market at Bramall Hall for the Bramall Duck Race.
+We were invited back to the Seashell Trust in Cheadle Hulme for their popular Seashell Summer Fair, we joined Bramhall & Woodford Rotary to run the walled garden market at Bramall Hall for the Bramhall Duck Race and joined Bramhall Together Trust for Light Up Bramhall.

 2023 MARKETS